raykale/budgeting-api/README.md

 BUDGET API

-This app helps manage bills.
+The point of this is to manage your money rather it paying bills while putting money to the side for vacation.
+But right now it just manage bills.
 Shows you which bills are paid and which ones have not been paid.

 You would need
 -Visual Code